IE-482-582/fall2018/01_PC_Setup/README.md

 ## Install the Virtual Machine

-These steps were adapted from https://www.pyimagesearch.com/2017/09/22/deep-learning-python-ubuntu-virtual-machine/
+These steps were adapted from https://www.pyimagesearch.com/2017/09/22/deep-learning-python-ubuntu-virtual-machine/.
+(This is a great resource for all kinds of cool projects...I highly recommend that you check out the other tutorials on this Website.)

 1. Download VirtualBox:  https://www.virtualbox.org/wiki/Downloads
 	- The "host" is your computer.
 For example, if you're running Windows, choose a Windows host.